 All sights can be reached by public transport 24/7.
 Hop on line 100 to get a fantastic sightseeing tour for a very small budget.
 The view from any window shows what a green city this is – even with 3.6 million inhabitants.
 Many parks like the “Tiergarten” and parts of the river Spree are an oasis of calm.

 Staying in the Heart of Berlin

-The friendly Youth Hostel Berlin International is located in a green oasis within the centre of the capital.
+The friendly Youth Hostel Berlin International is located in a green space within the center of the capital.
 It makes a great base for exploring the city and is within walking distance from Potsdamer Platz, Brandenburger Gate and many other key tourist attractions.
 It’s an ideal place for budget family accommodation, not just for youngsters.

-The special feature of the Youth Hostel is its modern amenities and great location on Lake Wannsee, a peaceful alternative to the hustle and bustle of the big city.
-But Berlin city centre is just a quick 15 minutes S-Bahn ride away.
+The special feature of the youth hostel is its modern amenities and great location on Lake Wannsee, a peaceful alternative to the hustle and bustle of the big city.
+But Berlin city center is just a quick 15 minutes S-Bahn ride away.
 The town of Potsdam with the impressive Sanssouci Castle can also be reached in 15 minutes.

 Learn more at www.jugendherberge.de

 Culture and Heritage – Discover Germany on a Budget

 More than 500 different Youth Hostels in Germany offer comfortable accommodations and state-of-the-art facilities, and each youth hostel has a unique flair that will make your stay extra special.